espressif/esp-hosted/docs/sdio.md

    ```
    ESP-Hosted-MCU host configurations are available under "Component config" -> "ESP-Hosted config"
    1. Select "SDIO" as the transport layer
-   2. Change Slave chipset to connect to under "Slave chipset to be used"
+   2. Change co-processor chipset currently in-use under, "Slave chipset to be used"
    3. Change SDIO Bus Width to 1-bit or 4-bit based on the co-processor using "Hosted SDIO Configuration" -> "SDIO Bus Width"
    4. Optionally, configure SDIO-specific settings like: